hsienc/hsienc/README.md

-Hi, this is Eric Hsienchen Chu.
-I am a senior undergraduate student majoring in Economics and Mathematics at [the University of Wisconsin–Madison](https://www.wisc.edu/).
-While I am still exploring different possibilities, my current research interests are International Econ (Trade and Finance).
-Outside of school, I ride with Team Brazen Dropouts.
+I am an incoming PhD student in Finance at the [Wisconsin School of Business](https://business.wisc.edu/) (WSB).
+My current research interests center on international trade, macroeconomics, and financial economics.
+I graduated with a B.S. in Economics with Honors and a B.S. in Mathematics from the [University of Wisconsin–Madison](https://www.wisc.edu/).

 Personal website: [erichsienchenchu.com](https://hsienc.github.io/)